1996Rosy/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * You cannot return the same content as the webcast (you cannot return a list of people).
 * You don't have to use express.js; if you want, you can use another JavaScript web framework or event another language.
 * You have **documented** your configuration in your report.

+**DOCUMENTATION**

+For my configuration I chose the default : express.js TYhe dynamic random content is a list of countries with their symbolic animals and their national dish (invented randomly)

 ## Step 3: Reverse proxy with apache (static configuration)